|B.Econ. (Renmin); M.Phil. (Peking); Ph.D. (Michigan)|

 I obtained a Ph.D. in Philosophy from the University of Michigan, Ann Arbor in 2010.
 After teaching at Peking University and Lingnan University, I joined the Chinese University of Hong Kong in 2014.
 I mainly work in two branches of philosophy, mind and ethics, striving to develop a robust version of anti-reductionism in each domain.
 I have also conducted research in metaphysics (causation; grounding), epistemology (explanation; intuition), political philosophy (liberalism; distributive justice), and comparative philosophy (Confucianism).

-I am widely regarded as a leading Chinese analytic philosopher and as one of the best philosophers of mind in Asia.
+I am widely regarded as a leading Chinese analytic philosopher.
 My research has repeatedly appeared in top philosophy journals and stimulated many responses and discussions in reputable peer-reviewed venues.
 My account of mental causation is listed in the key works of the “Exclusion Problem” entry in the PhilPapers index, and also acknowledged in major reference resources (such as Stanford Encyclopedia of Philosophy, Internet Encyclopedia of Philosophy, and Oxford Bibliographies in Philosophy).
 A conference discussing my philosophical theories was organized in Shanghai in 2015.
 Some of my works have been translated into Chinese by other scholars.
-I have received the Research Excellence Award (2020) and the Young Researcher Award (2017) of CUHK.
-I have also been appointed as a member of Humanities and Social Sciences Panel in Hong Kong Research Grants Council.
+I have also received the Research Excellence Award of CUHK in 2020.

 I always aim to address relatively “big” philosophical issues in my articles (excluding discussion notes and critical commentaries, which I have never written).
 I have a special interest in developing positive philosophical accounts and elaborating their theoretical merits in contrast with competing approaches.
 My work puts an equal emphasis on the roles of analysis and synthesis, and attempts to reveal the connections among apparently different topics at a deeper level and in a broader context.
 I have been consciously adopting the methodology of what John Rawls calls reflective equilibrium, the goal of which is to achieve a coherence between particular judgments and general principles while taking multiple theoretical needs into consideration.